Lookyloo/lookyloo/README.md

 # Run the app with Docker

+## Dockerfile
-The repository includes a [Dockerfile](Dockerfile) for building a containerized installation of the app.
+The repository includes a [Dockerfile](Dockerfile) for building a containerized instance of the app.

+Lookyloo stores the scraped data in /lookyloo/scraped.
+If you want to persist the scraped data between runs it is sufficient to define a volume for this directory.

+## Running a complete setup with Docker Compose
 Additionally you can start a complete setup, including the necessary Docker instance of splashy, by using Docker Compose and the included service definition in [docker-compose.yml](docker-compose.yml) by running